mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Directories
 =============

 * **northarrow:** The "north arrow" image is located at **app/Resources/MapbenderPrintBundle/images/**.
-You can replace the "north arrow" image to use a different image as north arrow.
+The "north arrow" image can be replaced to use a different image instead.

-* **print templates:** You find the print templates at **app/Resources/MapbenderPrintBundle/templates/**.
-Create your own print template to provide an individual output for your application.
+* **print templates:** The print templates can be found under **app/Resources/MapbenderPrintBundle/templates/**.

-* **default directories**: Mapbender saves its generated print files in your browsers default download folder.
-If you choose to use the queued print, please note that your files will be saved under the Mapbender directory **web/prints/**.
+* **default directories**: Mapbender saves its generated print files in the browsers default download folder.
+If the queued print is used, the files will be saved under the Mapbender directory **web/prints/**.

 Create your individual templates
 ================================

-To create an individual print template, either use an already existing print template .odg-file, or create a new LibreOffice Draw file.
-Your template can include fixed objects like a logo, copyright or print information.
-In addition, you have to create a layer for the dynamic elements like map, overview, north arrow, scale, date and optional fields.
-The dynamic layer is an additional non-printable layer in your LibreOffice Draw file.
-Add this layer with **Menu: -> Add -> Layer -> define a name for the layer and choose the checkbox option "not printable"**.
+To create an individual print template, already existing print templates (.odg-file) can be copied, or a new LibreOffice Draw file can be used.
+The template can include fixed objects like a logo, copyright or print information.
+In addition, a layer for dynamic elements like map, overview, north arrow, scale, date and optional fields can be created.
+The dynamic layer is an additional non-printable layer in the LibreOffice Draw file.
+The layer can be added with **Menu: -> Add -> Layer -> define name for the layer and choose checkbox option "not printable"**.

 .. image:: ../../../figures/print_template_odg.png
      :scale: 80